wgalik/ecommerce-product-page-main_TailwindCSS_TypeScript/README.md

 A solution for the **Frontend Mentor – E-commerce product page** challenge.

 This project recreates a fully responsive product page for a fictional sneaker company.
-It includes an image gallery with a lightbox, a shopping cart with full interactivity, a mobile navigation menu, and quantity controls—all built with accessibility and clean UI/UX in mind.
+It includes an image gallery with a lightbox, a shopping cart with full interactivity, a mobile navigation menu, and quantity controls—all built with accessibility and clean UI/UX in mind using **HTML, TypeScript**, and a custom **Tailwind CSS configuration** with components defined in `@layer components`.

 ## 🚀 Features

 ### 🖼️ Product Image Gallery

+- Main product image with animated transitions
 - Carousel navigation (prev/next buttons).
 - Click-to-open lightbox with full-screen images.
 - Thumbnail selection with active state.
+- Keyboard support (Escape to close).

 ### 🛒 Shopping Cart

-- Add/remove items.
+- Add/remove items with dynamic price calculation.
-- Dynamic calculation of price × quantity.
+- Styled container with responsive layout.
 - Cart badge updates in real time.
 - “Empty cart” fallback state.

 ### 📱 Mobile Navigation

-- Hamburger menu with overlay.
+- Hamburger menu with slide-in animation.
 - Smooth transitions and accessible ARIA attributes.
 - Click outside to close.
+- Overlay lock for scroll prevention.
+- Responsive desktop nav with hover underline animation.

 ### ↕️ Quantity Selector